hainayanda/CombineAsync/README.md

 ### Publisher error recovery

-`CombineAsync` give you the way to recover from error using 3 other methods:
+`CombineAsync` gives you a way to recover from errors using 3 other methods:

 ```swift
 // will ignore error and produce AnyPublisher<Output, Never>